Editorial Transparency

 Who is Bryan Fuller?

 Michigan State Police Sgt.
 Bryan Fuller is a cold case detective found by a federal jury to have violated Ray McCann Jr.’s constitutional rights in the investigation that wrongfully convicted McCann of perjury in connection with the 2007 murder of Jodi Parrack.
 Fuller acknowledged on the witness stand that he lied to witnesses during the investigation.
-He continued working for the Michigan State Police after the $14.5 million verdict.
+Public reporting in November 2025 identified him as an MSP detective sergeant in an active human-remains investigation.

 What was the federal verdict?